dandanpan/VibrationSensingDocumentation/README.md

 # VibrationSensingDocumentation

 ## Hardware
-There are 4 versions of hardware, Version 2 and 3 are currently in use.
+There are 3 versions of Arduino based hardware, Version 2 and 3 are currently in use.

 ## Software
 The code for vibration based pedestrian identification and human-structure interaction localization.